Watch our exclusive webinar with the Backlinko founder

 And this is why I believe that knowing the questions that people ask on different social platforms, forums, and Google search can help you establish your next piece of content.

-We used every one of these apps in our content creation strategy for Bannersnack and it helped us a lot, saving time, finding new ideas for new posts that are relevant for the industry and give the right solution for the right problem.
+We used every one of these apps in our content creation strategy for Bannersnack and it helped us a lot, saving time, finding new blog post ideas that are relevant for the industry and give the right solution for the right problem.

 There are many content marketers out there who are afraid of SEO and they believe that MOZ is only about SEO.